Asgaros/asgaros-forum/README.md

-mingle-forum-lite
+asgaros-forum
 =============

-Awesome, free Forum plugin for WordPress.

-This is a lite-version with bugfixes of the original mingle forum plugin v 1.1.0 from Cartpauj (https://github.com/cartpauj/mingle-forum).
+A lightweight and simple forum plugin for WordPress which is based on the Mingle Forum plugin (v1.1.0-dev) from Cartpauj (https://github.com/cartpauj/mingle-forum).